Speed, Sound Factors In Deaths Of Officers Struck And Killed By Metra Train

 The South Shore Line confirmed that its train was traveling at the speed limit of 65 miles per hour at the time of Monday night’s accident.

-The South Shore Line estimates it would take a quarter to a half mile to suddenly apply the breaks and stop.
+The South Shore Line estimates it would take a quarter to a half mile to suddenly apply the brakes and stop.

 Metra runs the rails in this corridor.
 In emergencies like this, protocol calls for Chicago police to contact the 911 center, which contacts Metra police, and then Metra dispatchers who order a possible train stoppage.